Stado1/CreditCardFraudDetection/README.md

 # CreditCardFraudDetection
 This project tries different methods to find credit card fraud on the Kaggle dataset.
-The goal for each method is to get an as high as possible F1 score for both fraud and no fraud classes and to get an as low as possible ratio between false positives / true negatives (positive = no fraud, negative = fraud).
+The goal for each method is to get an as high as possible F1 score for both fraud and no fraud classes and to get an as low as possible ratio between false positives / true negatives, int his project **positive = no fraud, negative = fraud**.
 Both measurements are used because for a fraud detection system false poistives are worse than false negatives.

 ### Necessary packages to run this code:
 - scikit-learn             1.7.1